CandelierLab/COCOA/README.md

 # COCOA: artificial collective behavior

-COCOA is a generator of collective behavior (*COmportemnt COllectif Artificiel* in French).
+COCOA (*COmportemnt COllectif Artificiel* in French) is a generator of collective behavior.